pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/upgrade-version/upgrade-version.md

 In this lab, you will:

-* Enter detail of new WebLogic Server Image (12.2.1.4) as Primary Image in WebLogic Kubernetes Toolkit UI Application.
+* Use WebLogic Server Image (12.2.1.4) as Primary Image.
-* Update a deployed application by a rolling restart of the server pods.
+* Redeploy WebLogic Domain.

 ### Prerequisites